BritWallace/portfolio-/README.md

 ## Known Bugs

-* I have bugs in this README.
-I need to learn
+* I have some bugs in this README.
+I need to learn markdown better.

 # License